suptib/supti/_pages/Experience.md

    Cox Proportional Hazards Regression for modeling the time to thyroid cancer onset as a function of TSH levels and radiation exposure (R Package: survival)

+   Logistic Regression to find the probability of thyroid disease as a function of TSH levels, age, and family history (R Package: thyroid, glm() with family=binomial)

 ---